-Join Chris Orwig for an in-depth discussion in this video Selecting photos to import from a CF card, part of Lightroom 5 Essentials: 01 Importing with the Library Module.
+Join Chris Orwig for an in-depth discussion in this video Selecting photos to import from a CF card, part of Lightroom 5 Essential Training: 1 Importing with the Library Module.

 Let's take a look at how we can import our photographs directly from a memory card into Lightroom., Before we start to work with the import dialogue though, you may want to navigate to the preferences dialog.
 Navigate to the Lightroom pull-down menu, then choose Preferences and underneath the general tab in the preferences dialogue I recommend you turn on this option for your import option, which is to show the import dialogue when a memory card is detected.
 In that way when you connect a card reader to your computer and put in your memory card.

 It will automatically trigger light room to open up that import dialogue.
 Alright, after having turned on that option I'll go back to light room and here I'll simply click on the import button because my compact flash card and memory card reader is already connected to the computer.
 Alright, well, starting on the left hand side of this dial up we need to define which images we want to import.
 In this case, I want to import the photographs, which are located on this card.
 Now you can also choose different sources here, as we've already seen, by clicking on the various menu options that we have, or you can click on this pull down menu here.

 When you do that you'll notice that you have various options.
 In this case ,I can choose files from certain hard drives, or recent locations, or in this case, the compact flashcard of these photographs, which I just captured this morning.
 Now I typically don't show images before I've worked on them, but here we have a glance into my overall work flow.
 Now, when you select photographs which are on a card, what you need to do is copy those half of that card and then save them to a new destination or a new location.
 We'll talk about that in just a minute.